The Britt Nelson Visiting Artist program

 The Britt Nelson Fund was established in 1996 in memory of Britt Nelson, the mother of three Gordon students and wife of a Gordon graduate.
 Income from this fund provides for an annual visiting artist, giving Gordon students an opportunity to immerse themselves in one of Britt’s quiet passions: the creative world of self-expression.
 The fund also provides for two annual faculty travel grants.

-The twenty-fifth Britt Nelson Visiting Artist is Rena X Rong
+The twenty-sixth Britt Nelson Visiting Artist is Kah Yangni

 Since 1998